strimzi/strimzi-kafka-operator/.github/docs/README.md

 ## Build jar artifacts
 Building Strimzi is exactly the same as we have in Azure pipelines.
 Only difference is in used runners for each step.
-Strimzi jars are built on `oracle-2cpu-8gb-arm64` runner as part of [build-strimzi-binaries](../actions/build/build-strimzi-binaries) action.
+Strimzi jars are built on `ubuntu-latest` runner as part of [build-strimzi-binaries](../actions/build/build-strimzi-binaries) action.
 This runner is basically a Kubernetes pod that runs all the commands defined in the action.

 Action output is tar-ball with Strimzi jars that can be used by other actions and workflows.